 - The total samples consisted of 25 patients (3 men and 22 women) with a mean age of 53 years.

-- The patients had greater than grade 3 neuropathy (based on the National Cancer Institute's Common Terminology Criteria for Adverse Events [NCI-CTCAE]) during paclitaxel or cisplatin therapy or greater than grade 2 persistent neuropathy after three months of therapy discontinuance.
+- The patients had grade 3 or greater neuropathy (based on the National Cancer Institute's Common Terminology Criteria for Adverse Events [NCI-CTCAE]) during paclitaxel or cisplatin therapy or grade 2 or greater persistent neuropathy after three months of therapy discontinuance.

 - Exclusion criteria included having diabetes mellitus and neuropathy from origins other than paclitaxel or cisplatin.